campbell000/blog/content/articles/anime-is-crumbling-under-pressures-of-money-making.md

 In other words, in order to keep up with expectations and to remain competitive, Japanese animation studios can't simply fall back to their old ways of still-frame lip-flapping.
 Instead, as the quote above suggests, they'll need to *increase* their spending simply to survive.
 Consumers will simply look elsewhere if the japanese anime industry can't keep up.

+You may correctly point out that the industry [is making more revenue than ever before](https://aja.gr.jp/download/anime-industry-report-2019-summary_), but I'd argue that isn't necessarily a sign of good things to come.
+This is simply the anime industry keeping pace with [the upward trend of the the entertainment indsutry as a whole](https://www.statista.com/statistics/237749/value-of-the-global-entertainment-and-media-market/).
+With declining sales in home ownership, car sales, and other luxury goods (because people can't afford those things), that surplus money has to go *somewhere*.
+In fact, I'd argue that with the entertainment indsutry increasing in size, this puts even *more* pressure on the anime industry to improve their output, as there are even *more* competitors in their general sector (i.e. video games, mobile games, light novels, etc).

 What happens when studios refuse to [ante up](https://www.youtube.com/watch?v=cDu-2h8ZDhI) and increase spending to afford better artwork and animation?
 We get Zombieland Sagas, or [Ghost in the Shell reboots](https://www.cbr.com/ghost-in-the-shell-reboot-cg-animation/).
 In general, we these shows that are trying *desperately* to reign in their budgets, keep their characters nicely detailed as is expected in anime, but *also* with higher-quality, smoother animations.
 But as one might be able to see, these goals are contradictory: good animation costs money, and it's impossible to keep costs low without sacrificing either animation quality or animation details.
 CGI is one mechanism for achieving smoother animations without huge costs, but without skilled CGI artists (which cost money), bland backgrounds and lifeless (excuse the zombie pu) character designs are often the result.

 Many anime studios can't cope with these harsh realities of the modern consumer entertainment landscape, which is why many mainstream shows are often ugly mishmashes of handrawn animation with jarring, out-of-place CGI.
 These studios are *aware* that consumers want great animation *and* great anime-style visual artwork, but they simply can't make the financial logistics work to actuate these goals.